AlphaWallet/Web3E/README.md

 - Transaction system is fully optimised and has been tested on ERC20 and ERC875 contracts.
 - Usability has been a priority.

-# Included in the package are four samples.
+## Included in the package are four samples

 - Simple DApp.
 Shows the power of the library to create a DApp server truly embedded in the device.
 The on-board cryptography engine can fully interact with user input.
 Signing, recovery/verification takes milliseconds on ESP32.
 - Query Wallet balances, Token balances and for the first time Non-Fungible-Token (NFT) balances.